Open-Verifik/zelf-avalanche-hackathon-2025/extension/ROADMAP.md

-# 🚀 ZelfKey Development Roadmap & Grant Proposal
+# 🚀 ZelfKeys Development Roadmap & Grant Proposal
 ## Building the Future of Decentralized Digital Asset Management on Avalanche

 ---

 ## 📋 Executive Summary

+ZelfKeys represents a revolutionary breakthrough in privacy-preserving password management, leveraging our proprietary **ZelfProof** technology to create the world's first truly private, biometric-based password manager.
+Unlike traditional password managers that store encrypted data on centralized servers, ZelfKeys uses zero-knowledge face proofs that never store biometric data, ensuring complete privacy while maintaining maximum security.

-ZelfKey represents a paradigm shift in digital asset management, combining cutting-edge biometric security, blockchain technology, and decentralized storage to create the most secure and user-friendly solution for managing sensitive information.
-Our MVP, developed during the Avalanche Hackathon 2025, demonstrates the core functionality of password management with biometric encryption and NFT ownership.
+Our MVP, developed during the Avalanche Hackathon 2025, demonstrates the core ZelfProof concept: **350-byte encrypted proofs that can only be decrypted by the original user's face, with no biometric data ever stored or transmitted.**

-**We are seeking funding to expand beyond the MVP and build a comprehensive digital asset management platform that will serve millions of users across the Avalanche ecosystem and beyond.**
+**We are seeking $80,000 in funding to expand our ZelfProof-powered password manager beyond the MVP, creating the most private and secure digital asset management solution on the Avalanche blockchain.**

 ---